An integral part of Judaism is keeping the name and memory of loved ones alive.

 Adath Israel Congregation maintains six cemeteries and one cemetery section – a large cemetery section at the Fountain Lawn Cemetery, and six smaller legacy Ahavath Israel cemeteries at the Cedar Lane complex.
 Additionally, there are two other cemeteries maintained by others where some of our members are buried – Greenwood Cemetery, and Ewing Cemetery.
 These grounds are all peaceful and tree lined.

-Adath has plots available for purchase at our Fountain Lawn Section, two of the legacy Ahavath Israel cemeteries on Ridge Avenue, and four of the legacy Ahavath Israel cemeteries on Pitman Avenue at Cedar Lane (see link for more information).
+Adath has plots available for purchase at our Fountain Lawn Section, two of the legacy Ahavath Israel cemeteries on Ridge Avenue, and four of the legacy Ahavath Israel cemeteries on Pitman Avenue at Cedar Lane.

 On the Sunday between Rosh Hashanah and Yom Kippur, a special memorial service and visitation is held at the Fountain Lawn, Greenwood, and legacy Ahavath cemeteries.
 For exact date and times please check the Adath Israel calendar.